 If your business is struggling to make payroll amidst the coronavirus, you might wonder whether you should furlough or lay off your employees.
 What’s the difference between furlough vs. layoff?

-Furlough vs. layoff
+Furlough vs. laid off

 Many businesses are either temporarily closed or operating with a lean staff.
 If either of these situations applies to you, you may have thought about furloughing or laying off your staff.

 A furlough is a mandatory, temporary unpaid leave of absence or hour cut a business might issue to some or all of its employees.
 Although a furlough can turn into a layoff, employees retain their jobs while furloughed.
 Employers might furlough employees due to lack of work or funds.

 On the other hand, a layoff is a temporary or permanent suspension or termination of employees.
 Although employees can be rehired after a layoff, it is generally considered a permanent separation.

 Think of it like this: a furlough is more like a pause in employment, whereas a layoff is a termination of employment.

 So, which is the best choice for your business to cope with the coronavirus?

 To make that decision, get a deeper look at the difference between furlough vs. layoff.
 These differences include:

 Again, a furlough is a temporary leave of absence that takes place over a short-term period.
 A layoff can be a temporary, indefinite suspension or permanent termination.